 The ASVAB was originally designed to predict future academic and occupational success in military occupations.
 Since its introduction in 1968, the ASVAB has been the subject of extensive research.
 Numerous validation studies indicate the ASVAB assesses academic ability and predicts success in a wide variety of occupations.
-When a Service Member wants to retest on the ASVAB, they take the AFCT, which is the active component of the ASVAB.
+When a Service Member wants to improve the ASVAB scores, they take the AFCT, which is the active component of the ASVAB.
 To learn more about the AFCT/ ASVAB and how it can help you, visit ASVAB Career Exploration Program.

-To be eligible, a Soldier cannot have taken the AFCT exam within the last 6 months or have taken the AFCT more than 3 times during their military career (excluding the initial ASVAB for entry into the Army).
-Once a service member has taken the AFCT twice, it will be necessary to request an exception to policy (ETP) and meet additional criteria before the exam will be administered again.
+To be eligible, a Soldier cannot have taken the AFCT exam within the last 6 months.
 Once a Service Member takes the AFCT, the score is final, even if it is lower than previous scores.

 In order to test at Camp Mabry, Soldiers must submit a 4187 with their most recent scores at least 2 business days prior to the exam to Testing.
 Soldiers are HIGHLY ENCOURAGED to take the GT Predictor Test prior to testing (see study resources below for more info).
 Other test locations may require additional criteria.